 Yes, it might take a long time.
 It won’t be easy, and it takes sacrifice.
 I understand the relief of going out to eat instead of cooking, or having a date at the movie theater with your hubby.

-But this lifestyle change isn’t permanent — the sooner you pay off your debt, the sooner you can enjoy restaurants again.
-Ramsey calls this “gazelle intensity,” and it’s what makes the debt snowball work.
+But this lifestyle change isn’t permanent—the sooner you pay off your debt, the sooner you can enjoy restaurants again.
 Channel your anger at the debt, not at yourself.
 Be encouraged that becoming debt-free can be done.

-You might also find that those things you formerly spent money on, instead of paying off debt, just aren’t that tantalizing anymore.
-You grow used to living without your $4 a day latte.
-The semi-annual sale at Bath and Body Works doesn’t seem as important as it once did.
+You might find that those things you used to spent money on, instead of paying off debt, just aren’t that tantalizing anymore.
+You’re okay without your $4 daiy latte.
+The semi-annual sale at the mall doesn’t seem as important as it once did.

 You know what?
-This is called simple living.
+This is part of simple living.
 Living according to your priorities, on terms that matter to you.
 Not letting the world tell you how to live.
-Being a grown-up, and letting money do its job — be a tool for your family.
+Being a grown-up, and letting money do its job—to be a tool for your family.